DigvijayDheer/stopwatch_by-digvijaydheer/README.md

 ## Introduction

 The Stopwatch project provides a user-friendly interface for measuring time.
 It includes a digital timer display and control buttons for managing the stopwatch.
-With this stopwatch, you can accurately measure time intervals for various purposes such as timing activities, recording laps, or tracking performance.
+With this stopwatch, you can accurately measure time intervals for various purposes such as timing activities or tracking performance.

 ## Features